ChaoyueSong/3d-corenet/README.md

 ## News
 * `21/11/2022` We release our latest work on unsupervised 3D pose transfer.
 Please check it [here](https://arxiv.org/abs/2211.10278).
 In this paper, we present X-DualNet, an unsupervised deep learning framework to solve the 3D pose transfer problem in an endto-end fashion.
 Through extensive experiments on human and animal meshes, we demonstrate X-DualNet achieves comparable performance as the state-of-the-art supervised approaches qualitatively and quantitatively and even outperforms some of them.
+The code of X-DualNet will be released soon at [here](https://github.com/ChaoyueSong/X-DualNet).

 ## Installation
 - Clone this repo: